pietromichelini/s2i-counter/README.md

 # s2i-counter
-A simple Counter project built with vanilla HTML, CSS &amp; JS.
+A simple project built with vanilla HTML, CSS &amp; JS.

 # About The Project
 The following gif illustrates all the features included in this project.